 The directions were issued by a bench comprising Chief Justice Dost Mohammad Khan and Justice Mian Fasihul Mulk during a hearing into petitions against the lease and the construction of restaurant and café on the club’s land.

 The bench observed that the four officials would have to explain if they were empowered by the Urban Planning Ordinance to allow commercial activity in a residential area.

-It also put on notice TMO Noor Daraz Khattak for contempt by violating its September 4, 2006, order against commercial activities in the
+It also put on notice TMO Noor Daraz Khattak for contempt by violating its September 4, 2006, order against commercial activities in the residential area.

 One petition was filed by deputy attorney general Mohammad Khursheed Khan, while the other was filed by several University Town residents, including member of the Ladies Club located next to the restaurant and café.

 Recently, the University Town residents, especially women, demonstrated against construction of restaurant and café on the club land.